 Talk with surgeon: Details are important, such as: how much is he drinking or getting in IV fluids, how much urine was coming out per hour earlier, is there blood or clots in the catheter, did urine stop coming out of the catheter (is it blocked), what kind of pain medications is he supposed to be taking, is he supposed to adjust the dosing, is his pain too high compared to other patients with a similar surgery,... ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Urethra pain after catheter

 - Bladder pain after catheter removal

-- Foley catheter
+- Pain after foley catheter